Valyo95/card-cost-service/Readme.md

 ## Error Handling
 The application uses Exception Handling with Spring for the REST API.

-There are twp different Exception Handlers defined.
+There are two different Exception Handlers defined.

 One for the validation exceptions which produce more user-friendly error message and one for all other exceptions.
-More info can be found here: [ExceptionHandlers.java](src/main/java/com/valyo95/microservices/cardcostservice/handlers/ExceptionHandlers.java)
+More info can be found here: [ExceptionHandlers.java](src/main/java/com/valyo95/microservices/cardcostservice/handlers/ExceptionHandlers.java).

 A special domain class called **ErrorDetails** is created for handling error which is returned in the response.
 The ErrorDetails contains the following field: